FurryGuides

 How do I keep my fursuit head safe on a flight?

-Carry it on.
-Never check a fursuit head as luggage.
+Carry it on if you can.
 Place it in a padded backpack or a small carry-on duffel, surrounded by soft items like base layers and your balaclava.
 Some suiters use a hat box or a dedicated helmet bag (motorcycle helmet bags are roughly the right size).
-If a gate agent questions the size, explain it is a fragile costume piece.
-Most airlines accommodate this.

 What cleaning supplies should I keep in my hotel room during a convention?